Skip to main content

 There are several ways to travel cheaply (unlimited) in Amsterdam:

-- Amsterdam & Region Travel Ticket: Want to discover everything there is within the city and the wider Amsterdam Metropolitan Area?
+• Amsterdam & Region Travel Ticket: Want to discover everything within the city and the wider Amsterdam Metropolitan Area?
 The Amsterdam & Region Travel Ticket is an affordable public transport option.
-It gives you 1, 2 or 3 days of unlimited use of all tram, bus and metro lines of GVB, Connexxion, AllGo, R-net and EBS (including night lines) and NS in Amsterdam and the region.
+It gives you one, two, or three days of unlimited use of all tram, bus, and metro lines of GVB, Connexxion, AllGo, R-net, EBS (including night lines), and NS in Amsterdam and the region.

 Useful apps